dapo4u/encryption-and-decryption-of-files-/README.md

 PDF file such as your Monthly Bank account statement, this is why Banks do send password protected documents to their customers .

-# STEPS TO MAKE THE APP ARE AS FOLLOWS:
+# STEP 1: CREATE A FOLDER ON YOUR COMPUTER WITH THE NAME -PWD OR WHATEVER NAME YOU WANT.TO DO THIS, OPEN YOUR CMD COMMAND LINE.

-# STEP 1 CREATE A FOLDER ON YOUR COMPUTER WITH THE NAME -PWD OR WHATEVER NAME YOU WANT
+# TYPE mkdir pwd

-# STEP 2 CREATE A FILE WITH A NAME app.py USING A VSCODE .
+# STEP 2:OPEN THE ABOVE FOLDER WITH A VSCODE EDITOR.
+CREATE A FILE WITH A NAME  app.py USING A VSCODE TEXT EDITOR.

-# STEP 3 OPEN THE FILE ATTACHED TO THIS REPOSITORY ABOVE WITH THE NAME app.py
+# THERE IS A FILE ATTACHED TO  THIS REPOSITORY ABOVE CALLED "app.py".

-# STEP 4 COPY THE CODE   AND PASTE THE CODE IN THE app.py OF YOUR VSCODE
+# OPEN THE FILE ,COPY THE CODE AND PASTE THE CODE IN THE PYTHON FILE WITH THE NAME app.py

-# STEP 5 SAVE THE CODE IN THE VSCODE WITH THE COMMAND WHICH IS CONTROL AND S
+# THAT YOU CREATED USING THE VSCODE.SAVE THE FILE.

-# you must install python CORRECTLY on your PC.
+# STEP 3.you must install python CORRECTLY on your PC.

-# you must install pypdf2.
+# STEP 4.you must install pypdf2.

-install pypdf2 with the command -pip install PyPDF2
+# install pypdf2 with the command -pip install PyPDF2

 # TO RUN THE CODE.

-1.Open your CMD Terminal .
+# 1.Open your CMD Terminal .

-2.type cd PWD
+# 2.type cd pwd

-3.type python app.py
+# 3.type python app.py

-4.you shall see a pop up
+# 4.you shall see a pop up

-5.type and save the new name of the pdf file you want to encrypt
+# 5.type and save the new name of the pdf file you want to encrypt

-6.Set and save the password for the new pdf file.
+# 6.Set and save the password for the new pdf file.

 # For full explanation ,please watch the video above